 With summer behind us, most migratory species will now have left our shores.
-While that means there are less birds out and about, it does give us birdwatchers the opportunity to lavish a bit more attention on native species which can get a little overlooked in busier months.
+While that means there are less birds out and about, it does give us the opportunity to lavish a bit more attention when bird watching on native species which can get a little overlooked in busier months.

 This month will see hedgerows start to get busier again after the dearth of activity over the summer.
 That's because there start to be less caterpillars and worms wriggling about, and more berries on the hedges.
 That means this month is great for garden birdwatching if you've got any suitable bushes!